Leadership Development

 Becoming a leader is a development process - for you as an individual, for your team and for the organisation which wants you to incorporate certain values and guarantee outcomes.

-Within the last 30 years I witnessed diverse approaches to leadership development - searching and assessing candidates, training and supporting them on- and off-site as well as defining competency profiles and career paths.
+Within the last 30 years I witnessed diverse approaches to leadership development - searching and assessing candidates, training and supporting them on- and off-site, with and without their team(s) as well as defining competency profiles and career paths.
 The effectiveness of all such initiatives and programs is very much relying on the perceived company culture and trustworthiness of both, Senior Management and HR.

-Mastering the triangle of leading yourself, others and developing the organisation.
-Globally and locally, as a line manager or expert, in projects, x-functional or agile teams.
+Mastering the triangle of leading Yourself, Others and developing the Organisation - globally and locally, as a line manager or expert, in projects, matrix organisations, simply x-functional or within agile teams across the organisation.

 Make sure you align content, time and the specific social set up of your leadership development initiative to your company's purpose and vision.